rstam/specifications/source/sessions/driver-sessions.rst

     operations executed by an application that are related in some way.
 Other specifications define the various ways in which operations can be related, but examples include causally consistent reads and retryable writes.

+Topology
+    The current configuration and state of a deployment.

 Specification
 =============